Benaro-integrity/wordpress-docker-secrets/README.md

 * Security: The MySQL database does not expose any ports to your host machine.
 It can only be reached by WordPress and phpMyAdmin inside the secure wp_network.

 ## How to Run It And Implement Docker Secrets
-1.First, create a folder to house your sensitive parameters locally on your host machine.
+1. First, create a folder to house your sensitive parameters locally on your host machine.
 Run these commands in your project root terminal to save the secrets as plain-text files:
 ```
 mkdir -p ./secrets